adhamahmed/Maths-For-Computing/Assignment 1.md

 Show that each of the following integers doesn't have a multiplicative inverse modulo 9.

 (a) 0
+0 cannot have a multiplicative inverse modulo 9 as anything times 0 will always result in 0 and remainder 1 cannot be found.

 (b) 6
+6 does not have a multiplicative inverse modulo 9 as the numbers 6 and 9 both share a common prime factor - 3.

 (c) 18
+18 does not have a multiplicative inverse modulo 9 as the numbers 18 and 9 both share common prime factors - 2 and 3.

 ### Part 4